 So Joshua and I exchanged an email and he will make his decision soon.
 He brought up a good question regarding whether the shell would warp again after we re-true it.
 This will not happen if the wood has thoroughly dried like this one has.
 The only way to make a fully dry shell warp again, would be to expose it to direct moisture or extremely high heat, neither of which a Tabla player would do to their instrument.
 We turned a Neem wood shell recently that was noticeably still damp, and I mistakenly repaired some cracking with wood filler and gave it a nice polish only to find that within two weeks the cracks had opened up further and new ones were present as well.
 I have no choice but to let that shell dry out and come back to it in a couple years.
 There are alternative methods to speed up drying, but they either require expensive equipment or expensive chemical treatments.

 After a bit of correspondence with our customer, Joshua elected to go for the re-truing and polish to boot.
 More accurately, the addition of the polished option we offer will also true the shell.
 In order to round out the shell, material and any finish that was previously there will be removed.
 If we left one area of the shell finished (no matter what the method) and another area fresh cut, it would not only look awful, but would leave the fresh cut area of the wood unprotected.
 Since it’s nearly impossible to match finishes, it makes sense to refinish and polish the entire shell.
-This process is also the most asthetically rewarding thing you can do for your Tabla, and as you will see, Joshua made an excellent decision being that his shell was not made of Sheesham after all, but the extremely rare and sought after Pterocarpus Marsupium, or “Vijayasar”.
+This process is also the most aesthetically rewarding thing you can do for your Tabla, and as you will see, Joshua made an excellent decision being that his shell was not made of Sheesham after all, but Pterocarpus Marsupium, or “Vijayasar”.

 When the shell is dry enough to handle, we can begin setup for the base modification to accept the TransTabla mechanism.
-The setup involves custom fixtures and tooling and typically takes a couple hours to perform.
-The end result is a shallow cavity feature in the bottom of the shell that serves to locate the TransTabla parts on center and allow the mechanism to operate smoothly in a fixed direction paralell to the Tabla head or “pudi”.
+The setup involves custom fixtures and tooling and typically takes a few hours to perform.
+The end result is a shallow cavity feature in the bottom of the shell that serves to locate the TransTabla parts on center and allow the mechanism to operate smoothly in a fixed direction parallel to the Tabla head or “pudi”.

 Here is a Before and After picture of the shell when our process is completed.

 Installing a new head with this system is no longer difficult, but can be time consuming.
 We have several videos on the subject for those who want to view the process in detail.
 TransTablas are designed to be low maintenance, and fully reheadable by the owner if the need arises.
 Joshua had requested a head optimized for “G” pitch, and we had one that fit the bill perfectly.
 After lacing the new head on with our zero-stretch Vectran strap and Stainless Steel base ring, we went through the process of tensioning and balancing the head (see our videos for details).
-This versitle F – A range TransTabla is now complete and ready to ship back to Joshua.
+This versatile F – A range TransTabla is now complete and ready to ship back to Joshua.
 We hope this article was informative and answered any questions you may have regarding the retrofit process and the work that goes into a TransTabla conversion.
 If you have any further questions, feel free to contact us anytime.
 Thank you!